vectordotdev/gitdocs/readme.md

 ![GitDocs Logo](docs/.static/logo-markdown.png)

 GitDocs helps you create beautiful, SEO-friendly documentation sites from markdown files that live alongside your source code.
-Cross-compile from multiple git repos and run locally for an amazing writing experience.
+Cross-compile from multiple git repos and run locally for a great publishing experience.

 ## Features